-- 5.1 Contribution: The Council invests in local commercial and residential land and property with the intention of making a capital gain or generating a new revenue stream that will be spent on local public services.
-The Council currently holds investment property for the following main reasons; - i) Land and property to support the proposed Otterpool Park Garden Town development of up to 10,000 new homes over an approximate 30 year period.
-This excludes Westenhanger Castle, which while part of the

-Otterpool Park Garden Town development, is planned to be used for its community benefit rather than a direct financial return.
+- 5.1 Contribution: The authority invests in local commercial and residential land and property with the intention of making a capital gain or generating a new revenue stream that will be spent on local public services.
+The authority currently holds investment property for the following main reasons; - i) Residential property and minor parcels of land to support the proposed Otterpool Park Garden Town development of up to 10,000 new homes over an approximate 30 year period.
+The major land holdings of Otterpool Farm and the former Folkestone Racecourse site have both been reclassified as Property, Plant and Equipment - Surplus Assets from 2020/21 as they are no longer viewed as being held solely for their investment return.
+Both sites will equally contribute towards the housing development and the wider community aspects of the Otterpool Park Garden Town development.
+Similarly, Westenhanger Castle, which while part of the Garden Town development, is planned to be used for its community benefit rather than a direct financial return and is not classified as an Investment Asset.

-- ii) Land for other commercial and residential development, including the Biggins Wood site in Folkestone. - iii) Commercial and light industrial units for local businesses providing employment opportunities and the authority with a net rental stream. - iv) The Connect 38 office accommodation in Ashford to provide the authority with an additional net revenue stream. - v) The Folca building, Folkestone (former Debenhams) whose future use forms part of the Place Plan for Folkestone town centre. - 5.2 The table below summarises the value of the Council's investment assets grouped by property type measured against the original purchase or construction cost.
-For some assets the original purchase or construction cost data is not available in which case the value of the asset at 1st April 2014 has been used as a proxy value with changes since then shown as a gain or loss.
+- ii) Land for other commercial and residential development - iii) Commercial and light industrial units for local businesses providing employment opportunities and the authority with a net rental stream. - iv) The Connect 38 office accommodation in Ashford to provide the authority with an additional net revenue stream. - 5.2 The table below summarises the value of the Council's investment assets grouped by property type measured against the original purchase or construction cost.
+For some assets, the original purchase or construction cost data is not available in which case the value of the asset at 1st April 2014 has been used as a proxy value with changes since then shown as a gain or loss.